Branches. Between Times – Still Intertwined.

 Ruth Morgan

-In the first documents we found in archives – the name Sora Sofie Schneider was written.
+In the first documents we found in the archives – the name Sora Sofie Schneider was written.
 That is why the first name Sora can also be read on the stone.
 Only through contact with the family in 2020 did we learn that Sora was never the name of Sofie Schneider.

 The work on this website is kindly supported by Esther Jonas-Märtin, Rabbi, M.A., M.A., Chairperson Beth Etz Chaim.
 Lehrhaus-Gemeinschaft-Teilhabe e.V.